Philadelphia police uncover more than a dozen stolen cars in chop shop bust

-PHILADELPHIA (WPVI) -- Philadelphia police believe suspects turned a secluded, wooded area off of South Road and Bartram Avenue into a chop shop.
+PHILADELPHIA (WPVI) -- Philadelphia police believe suspects turned a secluded, wooded area off of South Road and Bartram Avenue into a chop shop -- and it all started with a tip.

 "In that area, it's very sophisticated from what I'm told.
 There are multiple, we believe, stolen vehicles," said Philadelphia Police First Deputy Commissioner Frank Vanore.